Becoming a parent brings a lot of joy…and a lot of uncertainty. The same can often be said for owners of parent LLCs.

 This gives your parent LLC the ability to appoint the managers of all your subsidiaries and gives you ownership control.

 Can I Change My LLC to a Parent LLC?

-So, there you have it.
-You can convert your LLC to a parent LLC on your own.
+So, can an LLC be a parent company?
+Yes!
+In fact, you canconvert your LLC to a parent LLC on your own.
 But just like parenting human offspring, it takes a village.
 At Incfile, we’re here to help DIYers like you get started on the right foot.
-Check out our DIY Course to learn more about starting and running a business on your own.
+Check out our free formation services to learn how we can help you get started.